rejahrehim/gulp-hologram/README.md

 The path to your hologram config file as source.

 ## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
-Lint and test your code using [gulp](http://gulpjs.com/).
+Take care to maintain the existing coding style. [gulp](http://gulpjs.com/).

+## TO DO
+ -Add unit tests
 ## Release History
 _(Nothing yet)_